 - 2 tablespoon olive oil

-- 1 tablespoon soy sauce (use tamari if gluten-free)
+- 1 tablespoon low-sodium soy sauce (use tamari if gluten-free)

 - 1 tablespoon molasses (or sub honey or maple syrup)